formsend/nano/README.md

 ## GET: NANO Transaction By Amount

-Check if a NANO address has received a payment with a specific amount. **Searches Pending & History.** This is useful if you want to built your own payment checker.
+Check if a NANO address has received a payment with a specific amount. **Searches Pending & History.** This is useful if you want to build your own payment checker.

 ```bash
 https://api.nano.to/payment/[NANO_ADDRESS]/[AMOUNT]